NikolaDragojlovic/Spotify-Mini-Project-Masterschool-Sep-2025/README.md

 ## How to Use

-Open the cleaned dataset in Google Sheets
+Open the cleaned dataset in Google Sheets.
-Review mockups and planning documents for project context Access the live Tableau dashboard via the provided link Explore the individual stakeholder reports
+Review mockups and planning documents for project context.
+Access the live Tableau dashboard via the provided link.
+Explore the individual stakeholder reports.

 ## Tools & Skills